 The Agricultural Cost-Share Program provides funding to agricultural operations to conserve water and reduce offsite nutrient loading.
-Beginning in fiscal year 2015, the District and DEP have provided \$720,000 in funding for a agricultural projects in Orange County.
-Orange County agricultural cost-share projects have provided an estimated benefit of 0.14 mgd of water conservation, 4,488 lbs/yr TN reduction, and 904 lbs/yr TP reduction.
+Beginning in fiscal year 2015, the District has provided nearly \$756,000 in funding for agricultural projects in Orange County.
+Orange County agricultural costshare projects have provided an estimated benefit of 0.14 mgd of water conservation, 4,700 lbs/yr TN reduction, and 900 lbs/yr TP reduction.
+The following cost-share project list provides a description for each project and the benefits of each project, including nutrient load reduction (total phosphorus [TP], total nitrogen [TN] in pounds per year [lbs/yr]) or water conserved in million gallons per day [mgd]).

-- 57. Bekemeyer Family Farm Hydroponic System This project involves excavating an existing retention pond and conducting land grading, installing vertical hydroponics, micro-jet/micro-drip retrofit and installation of a Bermad irrigation/fertigation controller on approximately 15.5 acres of citrus, vegetables and fruits.
+- 58. Bekemeyer Family Farm Hydroponic System - This project involves excavating an existing retention pond and conducting land grading, installing vertical hydroponics, micro-jet/ micro-drip retrofit and installation of a Bermad irrigation/fertigation controller on approximately 15.5 acres of citrus, vegetables and fruits.
 The estimated water conservation benefit is 0.01 mgd.
-The estimated nutrient load reduction water quality benefit to the Wekiwa/ Rock springshed and Ocklawaha River is 687 lbs/yr of TN and 148 lbs/yr of TP.
-Project Status: Complete. - 58.
+The estimated nutrient load reduction water quality benefit to the Wekiwa/Rock springshed and Ocklawaha River is 687 lbs/yr of TN and 148 lbs/yr of TP.
+Project Status: Complete. - 59.
 Mercer Botanicals Irrigation Retrofit This project involves performing an irrigation retrofit on approximately 7.24 acres of indoor foliage.
 The estimated water conservation benefit is 0.007 mgd.
 The estimated nutrient load reduction water quality benefit to Wekiwa-Rock Springs and Ocklawaha River is 378 lbs/yr of TN and 55 lbs/yr of TP.
-Project Status: Complete.
+Project Status: Complete. - 60.
+Mercer Botanicals Irrigation Retrofit 2

-- 59. Mercer Botanicals Irrigation Retrofit 2 This project involves converting to a low volume irrigation system on approximately 1.2 acres of indoor container nursery.
+This project involves converting to a low volume irrigation system on approximately 1.2 acres of indoor container nursery.
 The estimated water conservation benefit is 0.003 mgd.
 The estimated nutrient load reduction water quality benefit to the Ocklawaha River is 6 lbs/yr of TN and 1 lbs/yr of TP.
-Project Status: Complete. - 60.
-Total Ag Care Irrigation Conversion and Pump Automation This project involves performing an irrigation conversion and implementing pump automation on approximately 120 acres of row crops/sod.
+Project Status: Complete. - 61.
+Total Ag Care Irrigation Conversion and Pump Automation - This project involves performing an irrigation conversion and implementing pump automation on approximately 120 acres of row crops/sod.
 The estimated water conservation benefit is 0.086 mgd.
 The project also provides an estimated nutrient load reduction water quality benefit to the middle St. Johns River of 208 lbs/yr TN and 61 lbs/yr TP.
-Project Status: Complete. - 61.
-Total Ag Care Irrigation Retrofit and Precision Fertilizer Application This project involves performing an irrigation retrofit, installation of soil moisture sensors, and purchase of precision fertilization equipment on approximately 125 acres of blueberries.
+Project Status: Complete. - 62.
+Total Ag Care Irrigation Retrofit and Precision Fertilizer Application - This project involves performing an irrigation retrofit, installation of soil moisture sensors, and purchase of precision fertilization equipment on approximately 125 acres of blueberries.
 The estimated water conservation benefit is 0.035 mgd.
 The estimated nutrient load reduction water quality benefit to the Middle St. Johns River Basin is 522 lbs/yr of TN and 76 lbs/yr of TP.
-Project Status: Complete. - 62.
+Project Status: Complete.

+- 63. Tom West Blueberries Precision Fertilizer Equipment - This project involves the purchase and implementation of precision fertilizer application equipment for 20 acres of blueberries.
+The estimated nutrient load reduction water quality benefit to the Middle St. Johns River Basin is 182 lbs/yr of TN and 27 lbs/yr of TP.
+Project Status: Complete. - 64.
 Total Ag Care Precision Fertilizer This project involves purchasing and implementing the use of a precision fertilizer sprayer and nurse tank on approximately 100 acres of blueberries and strawberries.
 The estimated nutrient load reduction water quality benefit to the Ocklawaha River is 2,687 lbs/yr of TN and 563 lbs/yr of TP.
 Project Status: Complete.